For millennia, humans have asked the same question: what should I do today?

 If the only human function is rate-setting, then rate-setting becomes the arena of conflict.

-Not physical conflict — violence is automated, handled by the Sibyl according to macro-rates that define legitimate force.
-Not economic conflict in the traditional sense — allocation is computed, not competed for.
+Not physical conflict (violence is automated, handled by the Sibyl according to macro-rates that define legitimate force).
+Not economic conflict in the traditional sense (allocation is computed, not competed for).
+Not intellectual conflict (the factual questions are resolved by systems that can process more data than any human).

 The Sybilian condition intensifies this.
 When the stakes are not "who gets this scarce resource" but "what rates govern all allocation," the conflict becomes existential.
-Your rate preferences are not just about getting more stuff — they are about the shape of reality.
+Your rate preferences are about the shape of reality.

 There is a dark version of the rate society.